 Occurrence/EpidemiologyThis section has been translated automatically.

-There are few statistically relevant, epidemiological data on prevalence, gender distribution (men/women equally distributed?), race (Caucasian population more affected?) or geographical distribution.
+There are few statistically relevant epidemiological data regarding prevalence, gender distribution (men/women equally distributed?), skin color (light-skinned population more affected?) or geographical distribution.

 Clinical experience shows that beyond the age of 60 the prevalence is >90%.